 Quality measures consist of a numerator and denominator that are used to evaluate data completeness which forms the final score of the MIPS eligible clinician.

-As a Qualified Registry for MIPS, P3 Healthcare Solutions, Ontario, CA works on behalf of clinicians to help them achieve scores above 75.
+As a MIPS Qualified Registry, P3 Healthcare Solutions, Ontario, CA works on behalf of clinicians to help them achieve scores above 75.
 Such high scores in 2019 can pave the way towards a future in which there is fame, respect, and ultimately high income.
-For the latest on Merit-based Incentive Payment System visit our company page on LinkedIn – https://www.linkedin.com/company/p3-healthcare-solutions/

 Do you think the QPP program correlates with the demands of the healthcare sector?